flatcar-archive/flatcar-docs/docs/setup/storage/iscsi.md

 iSCSI handles taking requests from clients and carrying them out on the remote SCSI devices.

 Flatcar Container Linux has integrated support for mounting devices.
-This guide covers iSCSI configuration manually or automatically with [Container Linux Configs][cl-configs].
+This guide covers iSCSI configuration manually or automatically with [Butane Configs][butane-configs].

 ## Manual iSCSI configuration